Professional Development Training

 Changing the Culture and Climate of Our Schools and Communities

-Adopting a new school-wide or district policy like PBIS and then adding SEL on top of it, can be a daunting task for any administrator or educator.
-This workshop will explain why SEL and PBIS belong together.
-Participants will be given the tools to implement PBIS and SEL strategies at school AND home, for an entire community culture shift.
+Adopting a new instructional model like MTSS or PBIS and then adding SEL on top of it, can be a daunting task for any administrator or educator.
+This workshop will explain why SEL and educational support frameworks belong together.
+Participants will be given the tools to implement SEL strategies at home and school, for an effective community and school culture shift.

 Onboard Training for online courses includes:

 Initial onboard Professional Development training for all staff; 1.5 hours in length

 1 to 2 Respectful Ways Trainers on site or on Zoom during training

 Continual check-ins and re-trainings for any staff turnover